Raised by Wolves (American TV series): Reception

 For the first season, review aggregator Rotten Tomatoes reported an approval rating of 74% based on 58 critics, with an average rating of 7.1/10.
 The website's critics consensus reads, "Bristling with imagination and otherworldly imagery, Raised by Wolves is a bloody exploration of artificial intelligence and religious belief that will stimulate the eye and mind—if not the heart."
 Metacritic gave the series a weighted average score of 64 out of 100 based on 19 reviews, indicating "generally favorable reviews".
 Darren Franich of Entertainment Weekly gave the series a B− and wrote a review saying, "I've seen six episodes, and worry that the momentum drags.
 This is the kind of show where two sides fight, and then spend half a season preparing to fight again.
 The eccentric performances are intriguing, though."
 John Anderson of The Wall Street Journal said, "The storyline is involved, but keeps a viewer off-balance in a good way.
 It looks great.
 And Mother... is the most memorable female/female-like space entity since Sigourney Weaver's Ripley in Alien."
 Writing for RogerEbert.com, Nick Allen gave the series a mixed review, lamenting that, "intellectual exploration of this story ... is incredibly cold" and comparing it to Scott's 2012 film Prometheus.

-For the second season, Rotten Tomatoes reported a 86% approval rating with an average rating of 7.9/10, based on 14 critic reviews.
+For the second season, Rotten Tomatoes reported an 86% approval rating with an average rating of 7.9/10, based on 14 critic reviews.
 The website's critics consensus states, "Raised by Wolves sophomore season doubles down on everything that made it so beguiling—and sometimes off-putting—in the first place, and the gamble pays off with a science fiction vision that feels wholly its own."
 Metacritic assigned a score of 84 out of 100 based on 6 critics, indicating "universal acclaim".